lunarc/lunarc_docs/docs/batch_system.md

-# Using the job submission system on Alarik and Erik #
+# Using the job submission system at Lunarc #

-Joachim Hein, Jonas Lindemann, Anders Sjöström, Magnus Ullner
+Authors: Joachim Hein, Jonas Lindemann, Anders Sjöström, Magnus Ullner

 *Document under active development - Check back frequently!*

-A more in-depth guide to the job submission system on Alarik and Erik.
+A more in-depth guide to the job submission system.

-# SLURM - the batch system on Alarik and Erik
+# SLURM - the batch system on Aurora and Erik

 On a modern HPC system efficient management of the compute resources is absolutely crucial for the system to perform.
-Alarik and Erik are the first Lunarc systems to deploy SLURM (**S**imple **L**inux **U**tility for **R**esource **M**anagement) as resource manager.
+Lunarc deploys SLURM (**S**imple **L**inux **U**tility for **R**esource **M**anagement) as resource manager.
 For your program to be executed you have to describe to SLURM the resources required by your program, the name of your program and the command line arguments